 This is not a full conversion, rather it re-envisions Orcs and Humans to more resemble Warcraft 2.
 It provides a balanced melee environment that allows players to take full advantage of naval tech-trees.
-It also adds a hyper-aggressive race called the Lost that are unique in the RTS realm.
+It also adds a hyper-aggressive race called the Lost that are unique in the RTS realm, and a fleshed out Naga race.

 This is a brief history of the Lost to set the stage for why and how the racial tree has developed.